-Of all the new bikes in the 2017 Honda line-up, the CRF250L Rally is arguably the most interesting.
+Of all the bikes in Honda’s line-up, the CRF250L Rally is arguably the most interesting.
 Honda claims it’s inspired by the factory CRF450 Rally – but despite its name and looks, the little Honda is not a rally bike.
 More accurately, Honda describes the CRF250L Rally as being ‘ready for a weekend adventure, long-distance touring, or the daily commute’ – which makes sense when you consider its competition, a range of new smaller capacity adventure-oriented machines, including the Kawasaki Versys X-300, BMW G310GS and Suzuki V-Strom 250.

 To get under its skin, Ross took the CRF250L Rally on a tour of Lincolnshire’s innumerable back-roads and green lanes, taking in its varied coastline and the Wolds area of outstanding natural beauty over the course of a weekend.

 Building on the growing appetite for adventure motorcycle, and capitalising on the overwhelming success of the new Africa Twin and recent results in the prestigious Dakar Rally, the CRF250L Rally was designed to be a small-capacity adventure bike for the masses.
 On first impressions, there’s no denying it looks the part, taking its styling inspiration from the factory 450cc Rally bike with its clear screen, engine shrouded in bodywork and even a left-hand side tool kit disguised as the race bikes secondary fuel tank.

 Under its shiny, stylish plastic exterior, the Rally is essentially the inimitable and near indestructible CRF250 – Honda’s good fun, last-for-ever, trail bike – so you’re in good hands.
 I don’t know how that fairing would handle a tumble though, so unlike its more spartan sibling, you’d have to be careful not to drop it.